bootstrap-vue/bootstrap-vue/docs/components/carousel/README.md

 **Note:** Carousel component is not stable yet.

->  The carousel is a slideshow for cycling through a series of content, built with CSS 3D transforms and a bit of JavaScript.
+>  The carousel is a slideshow for cycling through a series of content, built with CSS 3D transforms.
 It works with a series of images, text, or custom markup.
 It also includes support for previous/next controls and indicators.

 ```html
 <template>